docker/docs/compose/compose-file/index.md

 on non swarm deployments, use
 [Compose file format version 2 CPU, memory, and other resource options](compose-file-v2.md#cpu-and-other-resources).
-If you have further questions, please refer to the discussion on the GitHub issue [docker/compose/4513](https://github.com/docker/compose/issues/4513){: target="_blank" class="_"}.
+If you have further questions, refer to the discussion on the GitHub issue [docker/compose/4513](https://github.com/docker/compose/issues/4513){: target="_blank" class="_"}.
 {: .important}